Vimlesh-2/Multi-Functional-Calculator/README.md

-# Multi-Functional-Calculator
-Here’s a clean and professional **README summary** for your GitHub profile, based on your code:

----

-# Multi-Functional Calculator in C
+# Multi-Functional Calculator ( in C PRogram ) 😎

 This C program is a **multi-purpose calculator** that offers a variety of useful conversions and calculations, all packed into one interactive menu-driven interface.
-It's perfect for beginners learning C and for users who want quick utilities for everyday tasks.

 ### ✨ Features: